MIIS Cyber Spotlight

 It provides input and coordinates the Institute’s existing classes, grants and research efforts to address the policy relevance of technology in international affairs.
 This includes hard security, human security/development, digital ethics, cross-cultural communication, social media, linguistics and language, economics/business, peace and stabilization efforts, environmental factors as well as other aspects.
 Though we do not predominantly provide highly technical approaches to cyberspace issues, we do partner with those who do in order to provide a balanced effort.

-Nearly 40 MIIS faculty and senior staff incorporate cyberspace issues into their coursework and research.
-A brief survey of their efforts highlights the complexity of cyberspace issues and how it is being addressed at MIIS.
-MIIS Cyber’s Director and Senior Fellows provide unique, in-depth approaches to these topics.
+Many professors and students at MIIS incorporate technology and cyberspace issues into their curriculums and research.
+Our Senior Fellows provide unique, in-depth approaches to these topics.
 Resource centers such as the MIIS Digital Learning Center (DLC) assists the Institute’s community in the pursuit of academic excellence and digital media fluency while the Mixed-Methods Evaluation, Training and Analysis (META) Lab strives to create a learning environment in which students and faculty share in cutting-edge approaches to research and evaluation.
 The Globe Center (formerly L10n@MIIS) provides translation, localization, education, consulting and research in the rapidly expanding area of business globalization and localization.
 Additionally, the WIP (Women’s International Perspective) reports news, world opinion and commentary through the unique perspectives of women.

 Creating a Network to Secure a Network